10 Powerful Productivity Tips for Remote Workers

 • Stretch

-Even just spending 5 minutes on a few different tasks can have a huge impact on how you feel throughout the day.
-Give it a try and let me know what you think in the comments below or even share in the comments what your morning routine entails.
+Even just spending 5 minutes on a few different tasks can have an impact on how you feel throughout the day.
+Give it a try and let me know what you think in the comments below, or even share in the comments what your morning routine entails.
 I’d love to hear from you.

 Have you ever tried to do 3 things at once?
-You jump from one thing to another.
-Then all of a sudden an hour goes by and you realize you’ve just spent most of your time jumping around and nothing has really got accomplished.
+You jump from one task to another.
+Then all of a sudden, an hour goes by, and you realize nothing has been accomplished.

-The challenge with jumping around between different tasks is that you can never really get into that “flow” state and that means your tasks will take even longer to complete.
+The challenge with jumping around between different tasks is that you can never really get into that “flow” state, and that means your tasks will take longer to complete.

 Ask yourself, “What tasks could I batch together?”

 A spin-off of batching tasks is to create “daily themes”.
-If you have the ability, you can try and plan your daily themes so that one day of your week is dedicated to calls with the team/clients, another day is dedicated to admin tasks, another day is dedicated to creative tasks etc.
+If you have the ability, you can try and plan your daily themes so that:

 Oftentimes, people will create a long to-do list for the day and immediately gravitate towards completing the fun or “easy” tasks first.
-However, the end of the day rolls around and that important and perhaps more challenging task is still not complete.
-The stress starts to rise and then it’s a scramble against the clock to meet your deadline.
+However, the end of the day rolls around, and that important and perhaps more challenging task is still incomplete.
+The stress starts to rise, and then it’s a scramble against the clock to meet your deadline.

 Instead, I suggest using an “anti-to-do list”.